 Box features an integrated workflow product -- Box Relay -- that automates and standardizes document workflows within the repository.
 It supports business process automation by integrating related third-party web services through RESTful APIs.

 Box offers cloud-powered capabilities for content security and governance.
 The platform supports multiple security, privacy, compliance and data protection standards through Box Shield.
 Box relies increasingly on AI to monitor content flows within the repository and detect threats.
 It has added a malware deep scan capability to combat ransomware and continually enhances its content security capabilities to address new vulnerabilities.
 The company provides seamless e-signature workflows through Box Sign.
-And, it maintains Box Platform in multiple data centers around the world, enabling its customers to comply with data sovereignty mandates by specifying the geographical locations for storing content.
+And it maintains Box Platform in multiple data centers worldwide, enabling its customers to comply with data sovereignty mandates by specifying the geographical locations for storing content.

 3. Hyland OnBase

 Hyland OnBase manages documents and other content associated with formal business operations.
 It provides a central repository tailored to specific vertical industries: healthcare, financial services, insurance, government, retail, manufacturing and higher education.

 OnBase focuses on optical character recognition, imaging and archiving capabilities.
 It features in-depth integration with various enterprise applications, including the latest versions of Microsoft Office and Outlook, SAP and AutoCAD.

 Specifically, OnBase links documents maintained within the repository to the transactions in other enterprise applications, such as ERP, accounting and HR systems.
 It supports back-office processing, case management and managing the content from transactional systems.
 With content maintained in a shared repository, OnBase provides the foundations for Hyland RPA -- the company's robotic process automation tool for accurately automating high-volume redundant tasks, such as reconciling documents for insurance claims processing.